xieyiwe2/YIWEN_XIE_Lab2_/README.md

 # YIWEN_XIE_Lab2
 # **Toronto Yoga Studio Map 🧘‍♀️**

 Welcome to the **Toronto Yoga Studios Map**!
 This project is an interactive web map that highlights **10 of the best yoga studios** in Toronto, all located within a defined boundary.
-The project leverages **Mapbox GL JS** for map rendering, custom GeoJSON data for spatial information, and responsive styling with CSS.

 ---